AlticeLabsProjects/nginx-log-zmq/README.md

 Report Bugs
 ===========

-Please submit bug reports, wishlists, or patches by
+Bug reports, wishlists, or patches are welcome.
+You can submit them on our [GitHub repository](http://github.com/danielfbento/nginx-log-zmq/).

-1. creating a ticket on the [issue tracking interface](http://github.com/danielfbento/nginx-log-zmq/issues) provided by GitHub

 [Back to TOC](#table-of-contents)

 Authors
 =======

- * Daniel Bento &lt;daniel-s-bento@telecom.pt&gt;
+ * Dani Bento &lt;dani@telecom.pt&gt;

 [Back to TOC](#table-of-contents)